 This policy is for all staff, parents, governors, volunteers, supply staff and contractors and the wider school community.
-It forms part of the child protection and safeguarding arrangements for our school and is one of a suite of policies and procedures which encompass the safeguarding responsibilities of the In particular, this policy should be read in conjunction with the school's Staff Code of Conduct (including Acceptable Use of ICT), Online Safety Policy, Behaviour and Anti-Bullying Policy, and procedures, and Part Five of KCSiE, copies of which are electronically provided to all staff on induction.
+It forms part of the child protection and safeguarding arrangements for our school and is one of a suite of policies and procedures which encompass the safeguarding responsibilities of the In particular, this policy should be read in conjunction with the school's Staff Code of Conduct (including Acceptable Use of ICT), , Online Safety Policy, Behaviour and Anti-Bullying Policy, and procedures, Whistleblowing policy including low level concerns and Part Five of KCSiE, copies of which are electronically provided to all staff on induction.